Valley Fever (cont.)

 What are the risk factors for developing valley fever (coccidioidomycosis)?

-People living in the endemic areas (California, Arizona, New Mexico, and Texas) have been estimated to have a 1 in 33 chance of acquiring the disease (others have even higher risk, see below for Kern County, Calif.); that chance increases the longer they reside in the area.
+People living in the endemic areas (California, Arizona, New Mexico, and Texas) have been estimated to have a 1 in 33 chance of acquiring the disease every year (others have even higher risk, see below for Kern County, Calif.), so the chance increases (accumulates) the longer they reside in the area.
 However, even people simply passing through the area can get the disease.
 Males and pregnant females have a higher risk of getting the disease.
 People who do construction or farm work, especially the type that disturbs the soil, and any immunosuppressed person has an increased risk of developing valley fever (coccidioidomycosis).
 Poor air quality in the endemic areas also increases risk for the disease.
 Inmates (58 individuals) in California are suing the state because they allege the contracted the disease while serving prison time.

 Find out what women really need.